-In this unit you will commence your study of acquired neurogenic communication disorders in children and adults.
-In Neurogenic Communication Disorders 1, you will learn about the aetiology, symptomatology and prognosis of the major diseases of the central and peripheral nervous systems that generate deficits in speech, language and cognitive communication.
-During this unit, you will use evidence-based practices to assess and classify acquired neurogenic communication disorders.
-You will apply the principles of interprofessional and reflective practice and the International Classification of Functioning, Disability and Health framework throughout the unit.
+In this unit you will commence your study of neurogenic communication conditions in children and adults.
+You will learn about the aetiology, symptomatology and prognosis of neurogenic communication conditions that result in speech, language and cognitive communication difficulties.
+You will assess and classify neurogenic communication conditions using holistic decision making.
+You will apply the principles of evidence-based practice and the International Classification of Functioning, Disability and Health framework throughout the unit.

 |Student Contribution Band||SCA Band 2|

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).

 All on-campus students are expected to attend scheduled classes – in some units, these classes are identified as a mandatory (pass/fail) component and attendance is compulsory.
 International students, on a student visa, must maintain a full time study load and meet both attendance and academic progress requirements in each study period (satisfactory attendance for International students is defined as maintaining at least an 80% attendance record).